 Best Destination for Geeks: Los Angeles

-Whether you worship science, Spielberg, or superheroes, LA is the top spot to let your geek flag fly in 2019.
-Nerd out with (inter)stellar lectures and tours at the Jet Propulsion Laboratory, Griffith Observatory and the space shuttle Endeavour exhibit at California Science Center.
+Whether you worship science, Spielberg, or superheroes, Los Angeles (LA) is the top spot to let your geek flag fly in 2019.
+You can nerd out with (inter)stellar lectures and tours at the Jet Propulsion Laboratory, Griffith Observatory, and the space shuttle Endeavour exhibit at California Science Center.

 See the other kind of stars in new ways too.
 Along with the 30,000 square-foot show dedicated to moviemaking, the Academy Museum will kick off with the first major U.S. exhibition about beloved animated filmmaker Hayao Miyazaki and Studio Ghibli.
 Cinephiles should also hit the Warner Bros.
 Studio Tour, which recently introduced elaborate exhibits on the DC Comics universe and Harry Potter complete with Aquaman costumes and a working Sorting Hat.

-June of 2019 brings the galaxy far, far away to Disneyland when a Star Wars-themed land and Millennium Falcon ride open.
-For more Jedi hijinks, line up with mega-fans for ten days in December to catch the first screening of the Skywalker saga finale at the TCL Chinese Theatre or sip droid-approved drinks (and Marvel margaritas) at the pop-up gone permanent Scum & Villainy Cantina, where king of the dorks Kevin Smith records his podcast.
+June of 2019 brought the galaxy far, far away to Disneyland when a Star Wars-themed land and Millennium Falcon ride opened.
+For more Jedi hijinks, line up with mega-fans for 10 days in December to catch the first screening of the Skywalker saga finale at the TCL Chinese Theatre.
+Sip droid-approved drinks (and Marvel margaritas) at the pop-up gone permanent Scum & Villainy Cantina, where the king of the dorks Kevin Smith records his podcast.

-Also find your people at enthusiast conventions (Comic-Con, WonderCon), arcade game bars (Button Mash, EightyTwo), Game Empire where weekly Dungeons & Dragons tournaments and hobby nights are staged and the new Two Bit Circus, a self-proclaimed “VR amusement park” with escape rooms and updated carnival classics. –Carrie Bell
+Also find your people at enthusiast conventions (Comic-Con or WonderCon), arcade game bars (Button Mash or EightyTwo), Game Empire where weekly Dungeons & Dragons tournaments and hobby nights are staged and the new Two Bit Circus, a self-proclaimed “VR amusement park” with escape rooms and updated carnival classics.

 Best for Sports Fans: Toronto

 Love sports?
 Toronto might just be one of the best destinations to consider in 2019.
 Home to multiple professional sports teams as well as the world-renowned Hockey Hall of Fame, the city can also thank Drake for elevating the Raptors, Toronto’s NBA team.
-The rap superstar has been the team’s global ambassador since 2013 and his partnership with the team continues to expand.
-This year also marks the 30th anniversary of the Toronto Blue Jays first game at the Rogers Centre (formerly the SkyDome).
-The landmark game happens on June 5th against the New York Yankees. –Jessica Padykula
+The rap superstar has been the team’s global ambassador since 2013, and his partnership with the team continues to expand.

 Best Party Town: London

-With its mix of old and new, classy and cool, wild and chill, London has what every type of partygoer needs for a good time in 2019.
-The city's nightlife is a mix of old and new, sparkling and cozy, wild and chilled that will fulfill any party mood.
+With its mix of old and new, classy and cool, and wild and chill, London has what every type of partygoer needs for a good time in 2019.
+The city's nightlife is a mix that will fulfill any party mood.

 Legendary establishments are still going strong.
 At Claridge’s Bar celebrities guzzle champagne and dance on tables.
 Members’ club Annabel’s, the only private establishment frequented by Queen Elizabeth II, just moved into a modern townhouse to serve its next generation.